-We are just too quick to blame the fly!
+We are too quick to blame the fly.
 I guess it is about control.
-As a fly fishing guide, I have come to realize fishing provides a break from many of the things that control our daily lives.
-But when we are fishing, we are the ones in power.
-Sure, there are factors out of our direct control, like clouds, water clarity, regulations, phases of the moon . . . but we sure can control what is at the end of our tippet!
+As a fly-fishing guide, I have come to realize fishing proves a break from many of the things that control our daily lives.
+Moreover, when we are fishing, we are the ones in power.
+Sure, there are factors out of our direct control while fishing, like clouds, water clarity, regulations, phases of the moon, luck . . . but, if nothing else, we sure can control what is at the end of our tippet!

 Not withstanding those hatches when trout become very selective, flies get too much credit for whether we are catching or not.
 Perhaps the reason we are so infatuated with changing the fly is that on the surface changing the fly seems to be the quickest fix for a fishless situation.
-Well, it isn't!
-The Fly is only one aspect of a PRESENTATION.
+Well, it is not!
+The fly is only one aspect of Presentation.
 In addition to the fly, most fly fishermen agree that there are five other factors that influence a take, and they can be considered and adjusted far faster than a fly can be changed.

-They are the:
+They are:

-Location we cast, Depth we fish, Movement we place on the fly, Euiptment we use, and Time we fish.
+- The Location we cast,

+- The Depth we fish,

+- The Movement we place on the fly,

+- The Equipment we use, and

+- The Time we fish.

 Each of these elements is worthy of volumes of commentary.
 Each is so significant that no cast should be made without its due consideration.
 Each so noteworthy that any attempt at prioritization should be made with extreme care.
-Finally, and most importantly, each aspect of a presentation should be considered from the standpoint of the TROUT'S BASIC NEEDS of Food, Protection (Cover and Current), and Temperature/Oxygen, before a cast is made.
-You are bright; I am sure you place considerable thought into your fly selection.
-Consequently, it is often not so much as "What" you are using, as it is "How" you are using it that is important.
+Finally, and most importantly, each should be thought through from the perspective of the trout's most basic needs of Food, Protection (Cover/Current), Temperature and Oxygen, before it is adjusted.

+You are bright; you place considerable research and thought into your initial pattern selection.
+Therefore, it is often not so much as "What" you are using, as it is "How" you are using it that may be defeating you.
 That is one of my major talking points.
 The others being "Control!" and "Pay attention to detail!"

-So, rather than think about immediately changing the fly in a fishless situation . . . let's consider the five other elements of a presentation and a few accompanying tips.
-As you read each tip ask yourself: "Is this related to food, protection (cover and current), and/or temperature/oxygen from a trout's perspective?
-To assist you in this activity I have associated a scoring grid for each statement.
+So, rather than think about immediately changing the fly in a fishless situation . . . let's consider the five other elements of presentation and a few accompanying comments.
+As you read the comments ask yourself: "Is this related to food (Fd), protection (cover (Cov)/current (Cur)), or temperature and oxygen (T/O) from a trout's perspective?
+To assist you in this activity I have associated a scoring grid with each comment.